What Happens in Each SDLC Phase?

 There are a few key activities involved in the Design SDLC phase.
 Let’s take a look at these different activities:

-• System Design Specification (SDS): Develop detailed design documents outlining the system’s architecture, data flow, interfaces, and key modules.
+• Design Specification: Develop detailed design with the system’s architecture, data flow, interfaces, and key modules.

-• Data Modeling: Create data flow diagrams (DFDs), entity-relationship diagrams (ERDs), or other models to define how data is structured and flows through the system.
+• Modeling: Create data flow diagrams, entity-relationship models, or other models to define how data is structured and flows through the system.

-• User Interface (UI) Design: Develop mockups or prototypes for the system's user interfaces to ensure a seamless user experience.
+• UI Design: Develop wireframes or prototypes for the system's user interfaces to ensure a seamless user experience.

-• Technology Selection: Choose the frameworks, programming languages, tools, and platforms required to develop the system.
+• Tech Selection: Choose the frameworks, programming languages, tools, and platforms required to develop the system.

-• Integration Planning: Outline how different modules and external systems will interact to ensure seamless integration.
+• Integration Planning: Define how different modules and external systems will interact to ensure seamless integration.

 • Security Design: Define the security protocols, authentication mechanisms, and compliance measures to protect the system and its data.

-The key deliverables of the SDLC design phase include a High-Level Design (HLD) document that describes the overall architecture and system design, a Low-Level Design (LLD) document that details specific components, modules, and their interactions, and Prototypes or Wireframes that provide a visual representation of the system’s interface.
+The key deliverables of the SDLC design phase include a High-Level Design that describes the overall architecture and system design, a Low-Level Design that details specific components, modules, and Prototypes or Wireframes that provide a visual representation of the system’s interface.
 These deliverables ensure the development team has a clear roadmap for building the system efficiently.

 Development SDLC Phase

 The development phase of the Software Development Life Cycle (SDLC) is where the actual coding and implementation of the system take place.
-This phase transforms the designs and plans created in the earlier phases into a working product or system.
-It involves writing, testing, and integrating code to build the system according to the design specifications and requirements.
+This phase transforms the designs and plans into a working product or system.
+It involves writing, testing, and integrating code to build the system according to the design specifications.

 There are a few key activities involved in the Development SDLC phase.
 Let’s take a look at these different activities:

-• Code Implementation: Developers write code based on the High-Level Design (HLD) and Low-Level Design (LLD) documents using the selected programming languages, frameworks, and tools.
+• Code Implementation: Developers write code based on the High-Level Design and Low-Level Design documents using the selected programming languages, frameworks, and tools.

 • Module Development: The system is divided into smaller, manageable modules that are developed independently and simultaneously by different teams.

-• Version Control: Utilize version control systems (e.g., Git) to manage code repositories, track changes, and collaborate effectively.
+• Version Control: Utilize version control systems like git to manage code repositories, track changes, and collaborate effectively.

 • Unit Testing: Perform initial testing of individual modules or components to ensure they function as intended.

-• Integration of Components: Combine and integrate all the developed modules to form a cohesive system, following the integration plan defined in the design phase.
+• Integration: Combine and integrate all the developed modules to form a cohesive system.

 • Documentation: Maintain technical documentation that describes the codebase, algorithms, and functionality of each module.

-The key deliverables of the SDLC development phase include Source Code, which implements the system’s functionality, Unit Test Reports, documenting the results of testing individual components, and Updated Documentation that details the implementation process and technical specifications.
-These deliverables form the foundation of the system and ensure that it can be further tested, deployed, and maintained effectively.
+The key deliverables of the SDLC development phase include Source Code, which implements the system’s functionality, Unit Test Reports, documenting the results of testing individual components, and updated documentation that details the implementation process and technical specifications.

 Testing SDLC Phase